-We recommend snowshoeing Hogarth Lakes Loop Snowshoe Trail in a clockwise direction for the best views.
+Hogarth Lakes Loop Snowshoe Trail is best done in a clockwise direction for the best views.
 It’s also easiest to follow the trail this way.

 At the first junction, 100 metres from the parking lot, go left.
 Just past the Avalanche Beacon Training area, stay right to stay on the snowshoe trail.
 Do NOT go up the hill – the summer hiking trail at left goes to Burstall Pass which is Class 2 Avalanche Terrain!